Jack-Gentner/Data-Analytics-Midterm-Project/README.md

-This was my midterm project for data analytics, spring 2024.
-The goal was to preprocess a dataset of our choice and showcase some of our findings.
+This was my midterm project for data analytics, Spring 2024.
+The objective was to preprocess a dataset of our choice and present our findings.

-I ended up focusing more on working with Spotify's api and comparing top song data found from the api vs data found on Kaggle.
+I ended up delving into the Spotify API, comparing top song data obtained from the API with data sourced from Kaggle.

 Things I would do differently:
-  I would create a more complex and focused starting question.
+  Formulate a more intricate and targeted initial research question.
-  Select a larger dataset.
+  Opt for a larger dataset for analysis.